ArtemErMirea/devOpsPractice/file.md

-File content was added here
+File content was ALTERED here